Bobby Bowden: Awards named after him

 On March 21, 2010, the Over the Mountain Touchdown Club of Birmingham, Alabama presented the first annual Bobby Bowden National Collegiate Coach of the Year Award, named in honor of Bowden and the contributions that he made during his career.
 The award recognizes a coach each year with unmatched success on and off of the field in the same attributes that Bowden showed throughout his career: perseverance, attitude, integrity, and determination.
 University of Alabama head coach Nick Saban was the first recipient of the award, and it was presented by Bowden himself.
 The award is presented each year after national signing day and before the commencement of Spring practice.

 In 2003, the Fellowship of Christian Athletes presented the first of what is now a yearly award in Bowden's name.
 The award was initiated by former Bowden assistant coach Vince Gibson and former Bowden player Vernon Brinson.
 It honors one college football player for his achievements on the field, in the classroom and in the community.
 In 2013, the Seminole Tribe of Florida became the official sponsor of the award.
 The Seminole Tribe of Florida Bobby Bowden Student-Athlete of the Year Award is presented each year prior to the College Football Playoff (CFP) national title.

 In 2011, in recognition of his philanthropic efforts with the Fellowship of Christian Athletes, Bowden received the Children's Champion Award for Leadership Development from the charitable organization Children's Hunger Fund.

 Head coaching record

+College football

-In his 44 seasons as a head coach, Bowden had 40 winning seasons (including 33 consecutive at Florida State), and 36 Division I-A winning seasons.
+In his 44 seasons as a college football head coach, Bowden had 40 winning seasons (including 33 consecutive at Florida State), and 36 Division I-A winning seasons.
 From 1987 through 2000, Bowden coached Florida State to 14 straight seasons with 10 or more victories, and his team had a final ranking in the top five of the major polls.

 ^ The 1983 season includes a forfeit win vs. Tulane.

 ‡ For the 2006 and 2007 seasons 12 wins, including 6 conference wins, were vacated for use of ineligible players.
 5 wins from 2006 (including 2 conference wins) and 7 wins from 2007 (including 4 conference wins) were ultimately vacated by the NCAA.